Company formation in Poland

 - Stable economy and supportive business environment

-Grounds for obtaining a residence permit
+Grounds for Obtaining a Residence Permit

-The process of obtaining a residence permit
+The process for obtaining a residence permit

-- Application: The application for a residence permit is submitted to the voivodeship office in the place of intended residence in Poland.
-It is important that at the time of application the foreign entrepreneur is in Poland legally, e.g. on a valid visa.
+Application | The application shall be submitted to the voivodeship office in the place of intended residence in Poland.
+It is important that, at the time of submitting the application, the foreign entrepreneur is legally present in Poland, e.g. on a visa that is still valid. |

-- Application processing: The application process can take several months.
-During this time, additional documents or an interview may be required.
+Application processing | The processing of applications usually takes several months.
+Within that time, additional documents may be requested or an interview may be conducted. |

-- Obtaining a temporary residence card: Once the application is approved, a temporary residence card is issued, which is usually valid for 1 to 3 years and can be extended.
+Temporary residence card obtaining | In case of approval, a temporary residence card is issued, which usually is valid from 1 to 3 years and is renewable. |

 Important aspects and recommendations